Szybet/InkWatchy/README.md

 - Most UI is rendered only when needed / values it's showing changed.
 Good for battery life
 - <sub> Proper variable naming and camelCase everywhere</sub>
 - LittleFS is used instead of NVS.
 Which means better code, logs in file system.
 Resources not uploaded on every program change.
 Awesome
+- Various tasks which speed up the debugging / development process (`resources/tools/other/tasks`)

 </details>